Technical Committee (TC) CYBER (cybersecurity) Activity Report 2022

 While CYBER QSC objectives include architecture, implementation and protocols, they do not include the development of cryptographic primitives.
 This is conducted in academia and other groups who specialize in the area, such as ETSI’s Security Algorithms Group of Experts (SAGE) and the National Institute of Standards and Technology (NIST) in the U.S.

-- Technical Report on migration strategy for ITS and C-ITS use cases
+- A Technical Report presenting recommendations on a QSC migration strategy for ITS and C-ITS use cases,

-- Revision to Technical Specification on quantum-safe hybrid key establishment methods.
+- Revision to an existing Technical Specification on quantum-safe hybrid key exchanges.

-See the full list of TC CYBER Work Items currently in progress here.
+See the full list of TC CYBER and CYBER QSC Work Items in development here.